 What Are Your Rights, in Regards to DUI Charges?

 As an offender, you have rights in regard to DUI defense from the moment you are pulled over.
 You are immediately entitled to the right of a criminal defense lawyer if you choose.
 You also have the right to refuse to comply with field sobriety tests.
-You are entitled to do provide breath test evidence or an independent blood test.
+You are entitled to provide breath test evidence or an independent blood test.

 You are not legally required to speak to or answer questions from the authorities.
 You have every right to speak to a Boston criminal defense attorney first.
 This is also why you have the same right to an attorney immediately after being arrested.

-As many experienced criminal defense lawyers will tell you, it’s possible for even the police department to make mistakes so, it’s very important to exercise your right to legal counsel.
+As many experienced criminal defense lawyers will tell you, it’s possible for even the police department to make mistakes, so it’s very important to exercise your right to legal counsel.